 Aside from these matters there is a lot of disagreement among commentators about crucial aspects of this, involving what it really is and how it is supposed to work, with some forecasting that it may be a total bust because of internal problems, even if it is not blocked by any governments.
 Only a few commentators seem ready to accept the optimistic story one sees in the White Paper, much less even how it describes what the system is.

-A central issue has to do with if Libra is really a cryptocurrency and if what it operates on is really a blockchain.
+A central issue, according to Bitcoin Trader Erfahrungen, has to do with if Libra is really a cryptocurrency and if what it operates on is really a blockchain.
 It is clearly not standard in either way, with quite a few commentators declaring outright that is not either a cryptocurrency at all and that its data structure is not a blockchain at all either.
 This argument says that it is really just a pay system ledger system like PayPal, although with a few extra bells and whistles and an ambition to operate at a much larger scale.
 This is partly driven by the lead organizer of the effort is David Marcus, who was most recently the president of PayPal.
 Rather like some internal stablecoins like JPM of J.P.
 Morgan it seems to be basically a system for transferring money for an insider group, with control of the nodes in the data structure controlled by the 27 companies (a group that may increase).
 The initial supposed market is users of Facebook who supposedly will use it to move from one FB app to another.
 There is a lot of verbiage about helping unbanked people in less developed countries, and the supposed first place an effort will be made to introduce it will be India.

-Libra’s supposed blockchain differs from ones used by regular cryptocurrenies in several ways, although a lot of details of this remain unclear at least to me, and people are differing on this, with the White Paper simply calling Libra’s system a “blockchain” repeatedly, while others say this is false advertising.
+Libra’s supposed blockchain differs from ones used by regular cryptocurrenies in several ways (check out their options), although a lot of details of this remain unclear at least to me, and people are differing on this, with the White Paper simply calling Libra’s system a “blockchain” repeatedly, while others say this is false advertising.
 It certainly is not open, but more importantly it does not seem to fully solve a system in the way usual blockchains do, which exist in blocks.
 It is a unified ledger, and so critics say it really is just like a PayPal system approving transfers without the deep solving of problems of a real blockchain involves, although it has more cryptographic security protection than does PayPal.
 Without this deeper solving, it does not need mining for creating new Libra units (this is done more conventionally by one of the companies selling some actual currencies from the reserve, which will begin with $10 million at least from each of the 27 companies).
 Without mining it is certainly more energy efficient than bitcoin, but then it lacks the deeper solution element of a real cryptocurrency.

 Some claim that its efficiency is that it will use “proof of state” rather than “proof of work” as bitcoin does.
 But from what I gather, XRP (formerly Ripple, used between some commercial banks) and Etherium, which has the potential for setting up contracts like Libra, already use “proof of state,” which is indeed more efficient than proof of work, but proof of state still requires some mining and related energy usage as cryptographic solutions are still needed, if not as extensively in proof of work.
 But it seems that this is not the issue with Libra, which supposedly needs no mining at all, and this is not due to using Move.
 It simply looks not to use a real blockchain, rather being a fancy version of PayPal, with some features of Etherium.
 But it should be noted that Etherium is facing serious difficulties in moving to its next stage of development.